katlindang/Assignment-3-Contextual-Inquiry-/README.md

 ## Step 6: Reflection

 This project took a lot more time than expected.
 When I first started, I was very confused on what to do.
-At first, I thought we were creating our own interview and activites for
+At first, I thought we were creating our own interview and activites for the activites, but I realized we were just observing the user conduct their own actvities.
+The interview was pretty fun and insightful.
+I haven't talked to my friend in awhile, but I knew him from my hometown.
+He was always good at playing music.